By Mark Roe, National Sales Director

 Engaging with consumers when they make initial contact with your institution is a first step toward establishing a long-term connection.
 It’s important to learn if they are planning for some major life event that will require financial assistance, or if they are looking for advice or services that will provide more peace of mind when it comes to managing their finances better.

 Once you know their needs, be prepared to make a case right away for how you provide a variety of solutions that can help them reach their financial goals.
 If they leave without realizing what you have to offer, they will likely end up doing business somewhere else.

 3. Know your stuff

 Make sure your employees can accurately explain how all of your products and services address account holder needs, using terms they understand.
-Showing empathy to someone’s financial situation can go a long way in determining the quality of an account holder’s experience, and establish your institution as a trusted resource and financial partner.
+Showing empathy for someone’s financial situation can go a long way in determining the quality of an account holder’s experience, and establish your institution as a trusted resource and financial partner.